 These lot subdivisions and consolidations set the stage for the redevelopment of the site.
 The Yates Street buildings will remain as they are today.
 The single storey commercial building appended to the north end of the Legacy Gallery will be demolished.
-The Duck's and Broad Buildings will be rehabilitated and the entire site redeveloped to provide 137 suites of hotel accommodation.
+The Duck's and Broad Buildings will be rehabilitated and the entire site redeveloped to provide 139 suites of hotel accommodation.
 Commercial lease space is provided at the ground floor level facing Johnson and Broad Streets, with the hotel entrance facing Broad Street in the historic Duck's Building façade.
-Lane access is provided for services, deliveries, loading, and shortterm lay-by vehicle parking.
-Long-term vehicle parking is provided in two levels of below grade parking accessed using car elevators.
-Parking areas are located primarily under the newly constructed southern portion of the site to minimize impacts on the existing structures below grade.
+Lane access is provided for services, deliveries, loading, and valet parking drop-off with a separate public lobby access from the lane located steps away from the end of the historic rubble wall.
+Long-term vehicle parking is provided in one level of below grade parking accessed by full-time valet parking attendants using car elevators.
+Parking areas and below-grade structures are located to minimize impacts on the existing structures below grade.

 Concurrently with this application a 2.97m wide strip of land along the west boundary of the consolidated properties will be provided to the City by way of a Statutory Right of Way.
-This will allow the City to undertake a process to formalize the conversion of the property currently acting as a lane access to a proper Public Right of Way.
+This will allow the City to convert to a proper Public Right of Way the property that is currently being used as a lane.